GustavLindberg99/JsTypeChecking.php/README.md

 - If the type is `implicit Array`, the argument will be converted using `[...arg]`.
 Note that this will throw an error if the argument isn't iterable.
 - Otherwise the argument will be converted using `new Type(arg)`.
 Note that this might throw an error depending on what's inside the constructor of `Type`.

+You can't use `implicit` when checking the type of the contents of a container, things like `Array[implicit Type]` won't be processed.
+However, `implicit Array[Type]` works fine, it will first convert the argument to an array, and then check that all elements are of type `Type`.
+Sets, objects and maps work similarly.

-Note that if a reference type is converted to another type, the reference will be broken *only* if a type conversion is needed:
+If a reference type is converted to another type, the reference will be broken *only* if a type conversion is needed:

 ```javascript
 class Foo{